solanto/whee.py/README.md

 ## requirements

 This won't work with Python 3.9!
-This has only been tested successfully on Python 3.8, but earlier versions may or may not work.
+This has only been tested successfully on Python 3.8; earlier versions may or may not work.

 To make things easier, ensure Python is [in your PATH](https://datatofish.com/add-python-to-windows-path/).